searchspring/snap/packages/snap-url-manager/README.md

 console.log(urlManagerWithColorButWithoutNewParam.href); // ?q=dress#/filter:color_family:Blue
 ```

+> [!NOTE]
-**Note:** UrlManagers with different instantiations will not notify each other about URL updates.
+> UrlManagers with different instantiations will not notify each other about URL updates.
 For example:

 ```js
 const originalUrlManager = new UrlManager(new QueryStringTranslator());